0xERR0R/blocky/docs/configuration.md

 is for example useful, if you want to reach devices in your local network by the name.
 Since only your router know which hostname belongs to which IP address, all DNS queries for the local network should be redirected to the router.

-With the optional parameter `rewrite` you can replace domain part of the query with the defined part **before** the resolver lookup is performed.
+The optional parameter `rewrite` behaves the same as with custom DNS.

 !!! example